Why Is My Neon Tetra Not Swimming? Shocking Causes And Solutions

 Good Diet And Nutritious Food

 A nutritious diet is pretty important for any living being on earth.
 The same goes for your beloved neon tetra.
-For its color to stay as bright as it is, you have to feed it properly.
-This means you require the best diet with proper balance as well as nutrition.
+You must feed it properly for its color to stay as bright as it is.
+This means you require the best diet with proper balance and nutrition.

 You can even bring the neon tetra back from the diseases it has been suffering from just by feeding it properly.
 Some of the good food options are: